 According to scientists at the University of Southampton, there are 1000ft rogue waves present inside the triangle that may be a reason behind so many ships or planes sunk within it.

-The Cyclops was a 542-feet vessel which was used to ferry fuel during World War 1 and vanished while on its way from Bahia to Baltimore in 1918.
+The Cyclops was a 542-feet vessel that was used to ferry fuel during World War 1 and vanished while on its way from Bahia to Baltimore in 1918.

 Some experts argue that the Cyclops met with a supernatural end.
 Possibly the biggest loss in US Naval history, the ship could have disappeared anywhere and not necessarily in the Triangle itself.